CarlosSprekelsen/Webcam-ust-to-ip-service-on-Ubuntu-22.04-headless-server-/README.md

 - Improve shutdown responsiveness in `CameraMonitor`:
   - Replace `time.sleep` polling with an event or condition variable to ensure prompt thread exit.
 - Move capability detection off the main thread:
-  - Delegate `v4l2-ctl` calls to a thread‐ or process‐pool to avoid blocking monitoring loop.
+  - Delegate `v4l2-ctl` calls to a thread- or process-pool to avoid blocking the monitoring loop.

 ## API Validation & Error Handling
 - Add parameter schema validation for all JSON-RPC methods (e.g. using `pydantic` or manual checks).